fachwerk-dev/lib/docs/get-started/vitepress.md

 ```

 It is also recommended to support Vue's upcoming reactivity
 transforms, an upcoming syntax for reactive variables.
+Reactivity transforms are not _required_ to use Fachwerk, but a lot of Fachwerk documentation refers to this syntax.

 Modify the `config.js` as follows: